nov30th/YouJia/README.md

 ## X160 Swtich Configuration

 X160 has 18 roads control, also including 1-9 roads all on/off and 10-18 roads all on/off control.
-Configuration can be multiple secions with one switch, please notice that if you have two same X160 device, set the auto as true on one device only.
+Configuration can be multiple sections with one switch, please notice that if you have two same X160 devices, set the auto as true on one device only.

 \- platform: switch **(Required)**